HSH207 - Socio-Economic Status and Health

 |Previously coded as:||HSH106|

-3 hours per week (1 x 1 hour lecture and 1 x 2 hour tutorial)
+Campus: 1 x 1 hour class and 1 x 2 hour seminar

 One of the critical determinants of health in society is socioeconomic status (SES).
 This unit will explore the link between SES and health from individual and population perspectives.
 It will explore the way social processes interact with health and consider the latest research on the social gradient.
 Issues such as gender, poverty and affluence, social exclusion, inequalities in health, and inequity will be considered against issues across the life course (access and expectation) as well as the role of education and information.
 The role of political and social institutions (including the household) in creating supportive environments will be considered.

 Assessment task 1: 4 short answer questions (2000 words in total) 40%

 Assessment task 2: Group presentation (15 minutes) 20%

 Assessment task 3: Report (1500 words) 40%

 |Student Contribution Rate*||Student Contribution Rate**||Fee rate - Domestic Students||Fee rate - International students|